syncfusion-content/maui-docs/MAUI/ImageEditor/zooming.md

 Programmatically, you can zoom the loaded image without any interaction by setting a value to the [`ZoomLevel`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_ZoomLevel) property.

-N> The [`ZoomLevel`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_ZoomLevel) property of the image editor will be updated based on the image zoomed status.

 {% tabs %}

 {% highlight XAML %}